BecauseOfProg/api-definition/README.md

   <h3>Fetch all kind of informations related to the BecauseOfprog</h3>
 </div>

+## Introduction

 Welcome on the BecauseOfProg's API !
-Here, you can fetch data related to us, for example blog posts !
+From there, you can fetch data available on our website :

+- Users registered on the website
+- Posts and blog posts that we published

 First of all, you need a URL in order to access it.
 The root URL for the API is `https://api.becauseofprog.fr`.
 This URL is followed by the version of this format : `v{number}`.
 You can find versions below :